kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/syllabus.typ

 == "Pitch" session

 At the beginning of the course, you will pick a project that you will work on throughout the semester, which I have a couple examples of what I think is reasonable for this course in terms of size.
-A couple weeks in the course, we will have a "pitch" session which everyone presents the idea of their project to the class, specify the scope and layout a couple of milestones.
+In the middle of this course, we will have a "pitch" session which everyone presents the idea of their project to the class, specify the scope and layout a couple of milestones.
 It is a pitch session in qoutation because there is no seed money for this, but it is a good practice to go through the thought process which helps you laying down a solid plan for the project.
-This will not contribute toward your final, but I value this more
+This will not contribute toward your final grade, but I value this more than your lab.

 == Showcase

 By the end of the semester, I think it will be really fun to showcase your tools to each other and people outside the class.
 I will organize a showcase event which everyone will have an opportunity to present their project.
+In the ideal scenario, everyone should have some codes together with a demo web app we can all play with.
+The idea of having the pitch session and the showcase session is to give you the full experience of how to present your projects.
+Once again this will not count toward your final grade, but I also value this more than your lab.

 == Continuous feedback

-Even though I have a particular plan for this course, I think it makes the most
+Even though I have a particular plan for this course, I think it makes the most sense if you tell me what could be useful to you.
+I cannot promise I will always be able to accomodate your need by switching up my lecture plan, but I do leave some flexibility when I am designing the syllabus for this course, so there is some chance I can touch on some popular topics.
+If there is really popular demand, I may also hold additional hacking session outside this course.
+For more granular feedbacks such as finding bugs in assignments or have general questions, feel free to open issues or pull requests on Github.

+== Debugging help

+As much as I want to promise you everything will be smooth, I would lying if I told you there will not be any bugs and problems during your lab.
+And during the class, I will probably need to resolve multiple situations in a relatively short time scale.

 = Schedule